montanaflynn/benchmarker/README.md

     -d, --debug       Debug mode keeps run information in output [false] -r, --runs [int]  How many runs to perform [10]

+**Notes**
-If you are in a directory with a benchfile.json you don't need to include it.
-Command line options over-ride benchfile options.
+- If you are in a directory with a benchfile.json you don't need to include it.
+- Command line options override benchfile options.

 ### Results

-For now output is JSON in this struct:
+For now output is JSON of this structure:

 ```json
 {